The ultimate guide to Frozen Salmon

 One of the most popular questions we get asked is “can you cook Salmon from frozen”, the answer is YES, it’s easy, and there are lots of different ways to cook Salmon from frozen.
 Each method is just as good as the other -the method you choose is down to personal preference.
 Cooking salmon from frozen is very convenient, great for the evenings you need a quick meal, just grab it from the freezer and you’re off!
 We have put together some guidelines below, tried & tested for the perfect cooked from frozen Salmon…

 Oven cooking salmon

-Lightly brush the Salmon with olive oil and season with a little salt & pepper.
-Place the lightly oiled, seasoned portions in an oven proof dish, at this point you can add a little lemon juice or knob of butter if you like, then cover the dish with the lid or foil.
-Make sure the lid / foil is tight enough so that no steam can escape – cook for 18 – 20 minutes at 170 degrees C.
+Lightly brush the Salmon fillet with olive oil and season with a little salt & pepper.
+Place the lightly oiled, seasoned portions in an oven proof dish, at this point you can add a little lemon juice or knob of butter if you like, then cover the dish with the lid or aluminium foil.
+Make sure the lid / foil is tight enough so that no steam can escape – cooking time – 18 – 20 minutes at 170 degrees C.